2D Cameras

 Stereoscope, Verascope Richard 45 x 107

-If the 6 x 13 viewer was a little front heavy, this smaller unit is downright unbalanced.
+If the 6 x 13 viewer above is a little front heavy, this smaller unit is downright wrong.
 The inter ocular adjustment seems hardly worthwhile on a viewer such as this.
 I don't know how many were made, but could imagine the numbers being small.
-The location of the maker's label follows typical Richard practice.
-On the surface it seems to be on the bottom, but when holding the viewer, it is presented to the eyes.
-With the inter ocular adjustment lever sticking out top and bottom, these viewers are meant to be set down with the lenses pointed up.
+Viewers like this could also include a mirrored flap for viewing cardboard mounted prints.
+Howevere, the vast majority of photos at the time were printed on glass.

 Verascope Stereo Viewer